 If you’ve really got a stubborn cough or cold, check out the recipes for Cough-Be-Gone and Sore Throat Syrup and Cold and Flu Tea.

-Livestrong.com suggests the following foods to help fight sinus congestion:
+Livestrong.com and personal experience suggests the following foods may help fight sinus congestion:

 - Omega 3 Fatty acids (found in cold water fish, nuts, eggs, fish oil, cod oil and flaxseed)

 - Spices and Herbs such as horseradish, hot mustard and cayenne pepper

 Back in college, a group of us went out to a Chinese restaurant.
 One of the guys had a bit of a head cold.
 Another guy dared him to sniff some Chinese Hot mustard.
 Being a young and foolish male, he tried it.
 After yelping in pain, he did find that his congestion was gone.
 I’d recommend simply adding spices to your food.

 Home Remedy for Congestion #6 – Avoid Foods That May Make Congestion Worse

 The Holistic Herbal suggests limiting the following foods to reduce mucus: